San Francisco: Arts and culture

 Although the Financial District, Union Square, and Fisherman's Wharf are well known around the world, San Francisco is also characterized by its numerous culturally rich streetscapes featuring mixed-use neighborhoods anchored around central commercial corridors to which residents and visitors alike can walk.
-Because of these characteristics, San Francisco is ranked the "most walkable" city in the United States by Walkscore.com.
+Because of these characteristics, San Francisco is ranked the "most walkable" city in the United States by Walk Score.

 Many neighborhoods feature a mix of businesses, restaurants and venues that cater to the daily needs of local residents while also serving many visitors and tourists.
 Some neighborhoods are dotted with boutiques, cafés and nightlife such as Union Street in Cow Hollow, 24th Street in Noe Valley, Valencia Street in the Mission, Grant Avenue in North Beach, and Irving Street in the Inner Sunset.
 This approach especially has influenced the continuing South of Market neighborhood redevelopment with businesses and neighborhood services rising alongside high-rise residences.

 Since the 1990s, the demand for skilled information technology workers from local startups and nearby Silicon Valley has attracted white-collar workers from all over the world and created a high standard of living in San Francisco.
 Many neighborhoods that were once blue-collar, middle, and lower class have been gentrifying, as many of the city's traditional business and industrial districts have experienced a renaissance driven by the redevelopment of the Embarcadero, including the neighborhoods South Beach and Mission Bay.
 The city's property values and household income have risen to among the highest in the nation, creating a large and upscale restaurant, retail, and entertainment scene.
 According to a 2014 quality of life survey of global cities, San Francisco has the highest quality of living of any U.S. city.
 However, due to the exceptionally high cost of living, many of the city's middle and lower-class families have been leaving the city for the outer suburbs of the Bay Area, or for California's Central Valley.
 By June 2, 2015, the median rent was reported to be as high as $4,225.
 The high cost of living is due in part to restrictive planning laws which limit new residential construction.